pocomane/brewed-in-the-apocalypse/bita.md

 ```

 __Remove an harm__ - when you make some action that can cure or treat some
-status associated to one or more harm and you have to roll:
+status associated to one or more harm, the scenarist will tell you which
+harms can be potentially removed.
+If you are not satisfy, you can tell some
+other action the character does instead.
+If you are satisfied and you have to roll:

 - On Success, delete up to 3 related harms
 - On Twist, delete up to 2 related harms
 - On Fail, delete one related harms

-Which harms may be curated by a specific action will be listed by the scenarist
-before the roll.
-If they are not what the player expected, ey can decide to
-rollback and do something else.

 __Remove a temporary harm__ - when enough time is passed for a temporary
 harm to be heal, ask to the scenarist, if ey agree, you can remove it.
 Any